- My Account

 - Get Involved

-Renewals may be done in person, by telephone or online.
+Unless otherwise noted, renewals may be done in person, by telephone or online.
 All materials from Reading or other NOBLE libraries may be renewed twice except those with waiting lists.
 Materials from non-NOBLE libraries may not be renewed.
 See a list of NOBLE libraries here.

 Borrowing of Library materials is unrestricted unless the patron has overdue items with bill status.
 The bill status (as established by the automated system) is firm, and unless there is compelling reason to act otherwise, delinquent patrons will be unable to check-out any library materials until their record is cleared.